minaburo/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * CoAP also obeys to the client/server paradigm and the compression rate can be different if the request is issued from a LPWAN node or from an non LPWAN device.
-For instance a Thing (ES) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Thing.
+For instance a Device (Dev) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Thing.
 SCHC compression will not modify the values to offer a better compression rate.
-Nevertheless a proxy placed before the compressor may change some field values to offer a better compression rate and maintain the necessary context for interoperability with existing CoAP implementations.
+Nevertheless a proxy placed before the compressor may change some field values to offer a better compression rate and to maintain the necessary context for interoperability with existing CoAP implementations.

 * In IPv6 and UDP header fields have a fixed size.
 In CoAP, Token size may vary from 0 to 8 bytes, length is given by a field in the header.
-More systematically, the CoAP options are described using the Type-Length-Value.
+More systematically, when applying SCHC header compression, the CoAP options are described using the Type-Length-Value.
-  When applying SCHC header compression.

   By sending compressed field information following the rule order, SCHC offers a serialization/deserialization mechanism.
 Since a field exists to indicate the token length there is no ambiguity.
 For options, the rule indicates also the expected options found the int CoAP header.
 Therefore only the length is needed to recognise an option.
-  The length will be send using the same CoAP encoding (size less than 12 are directly sent, higher values uses the escape mechanisms defined by {{rfc7252}}).
+  The length will be sent using the same CoAP encoding (size less than 12 are directly sent, higher values use the escape mechanisms defined by {{rfc7252}}).
 Delta Type is omitted, the value will be recovered by the decompressor.
 This reduce the option length of 4, 12 or 20 bits regarding the orignial size of the delta type encoding in the option.